rzmk/discord-palm-bot/README.md

 ## 🛠 Installation

-1. Install [Python](https://www.python.org/downloads/) on your system.

-2. Access the PaLM API which you can get by [joining the developer preview waitlist](https://developers.generativeai.google/) and receiving access through MakerSuite.
+1. Access the PaLM API which you can get by [joining the developer preview waitlist](https://developers.generativeai.google/) and receiving access through MakerSuite.

-3. [Set up a Discord bot account and a Discord bot](https://discordpy.readthedocs.io/en/stable/discord.html) with the following settings:
+2. [Set up a Discord bot account and a Discord bot](https://discordpy.readthedocs.io/en/stable/discord.html) with the following settings:

 -   Scopes
     -   applications.commands